anutanetworks/velero-ui/README.md

 To use Velero-UI, you will need the following:

-* A Kubernetes cluster with Velero installed
+* A Kubernetes cluster with Velero installed.
 To install Velero, follow the [official Velero installation instructions](https://velero.io/docs/main/basic-install/).

 ## To run the Velero-UI web server locally:
 Pre-requisites:
 1. Python 3.6 or higher
 2. pip3
 3. install velero client.
-Follow the instructions [here](https://velero.io/docs/v1.10/basic-install/#install-the-cli)
+Follow the instructions [here](https://velero.io/docs/v1.11/basic-install/#install-the-cli)
 4. Install velero on a kubernetes cluster
 5. Access to Kubernetes cluster.
 You will need to setup ~/.kube/config